Automic Vault icon Automic Vault

 Source stays inspectable

-The project is Apache 2.0 software published at GitHub so developers can inspect how local control is implemented.
+The project is Apache 2.0 software on GitHub, so developers can inspect how local control is implemented.

 macOS first